Abstract submission is now closed

 Please email Teaching.Matters@utas.edu.au if you have any questions in relation to submissions for this year's conference.

-Abstracts for this year’s Teaching Matters can be submitted under one of three presentation formats; Showcase presentation, Lightning presentation and Poster presentation.
+Abstracts for this year’s Teaching Matters can be submitted under one of three formats; Presentation, Lightning Presentation or Poster.
 Authors may submit up to two abstracts.

-This year we are inviting Showcase Presentations through the submission of extended abstracts.
-Presentations will be 20 minutes in length (15 minutes presentation and 5 minutes for questions and discussion).
+This year we are inviting Presentation proposals through the submission of abstracts.
+Presentations will be 15 minutes in length (10 minutes presentation and 5 minutes for questions and discussion).
 Presenters are encouraged to distribute additional material, such as handouts, during the sessions if they wish.
-Extended abstracts should be approx. 500 words and address at least one of the sub-themes.
+Abstracts should be approx. 250 words and address at least one of the sub-themes.
 Please refer to the Abstract Guidelines for further details on this submission and make sure you that use the Abstract Template provided.

 Lightning Presentations are opportunities to provide a very short overview of a project, showcase an initiative or implementation, or highlight a key achievement or issue associated with their learning and teaching.
-Presentations are strictly limited to 5 minutes each in a group of four presenters.
-At the end of the four presentations, 10 minutes will be allocated for questions, comment and discussion.
+Presentations are based on the Three Minute Thesis rules.
 Please refer to the Abstract Guidelines for further details on this submission and make sure that you use the Abstract Template provided.